panthomakos/sham/README.markdown

 # Sham

-Lightweight flexible factories for Ruby on Rails testing.
+Lightweight flexible factories for Ruby and Rails testing.

 ## Installation